-Investment Committee (SCIC): The purpose of this Committee is, on behalf of the Board of Directors, to fulfill its oversight responsibilities for the investment assets of the clients and the Company's assets.
-The SEDCO Capital Investment Committee (SCIC) is responsible for formulating, reviewing and monitoring adherence to the overall investment policies of the Company.
-Additionally the Committee would review and advise on deals in the pipeline as well as approve investments and/or deal with issues that may arise during due diligence stage of investments, monitor underperforming investments and recommend actions.
+Investment Committee: The purpose of this Committee is to fulfill its oversight responsibilities for the investment assets of the clients and the Company's assets.
+SC's Investment Committee is responsible for formulating, reviewing, and monitoring adherence to the overall investment policies of the Company and clients assets.
+Additionally, the Committee would review and advise on deals in the pipeline as well as approve investments and/or deal with issues that may arise during due diligence stage of investments, monitor underperforming investments and recommend actions.

-Compensation and Nomination Committee: The purpose of this committee is to assist the Board of Directors in reviewing and approving the compensation to be provided to SEDCO Capital's Board Members, CEO and employees.
+Compensation and Nomination Committee: The purpose of this committee is to assist the Board of Directors in reviewing and approving the compensation to be provided to the Company's Board Members, CEO and employees.
 In addition, the Committee is responsible for overseeing human development as well as screening and nominating qualified individuals for membership of the Board.

-Audit Committee: The purpose of the Committee is to oversee, monitor, direct and manage the audit process of SC in line with established policies, procedures and audit programs and in accordance with CMA requirements and regulations.
-It is also responsible for improving the effectiveness of SC's audit, providing assurance on significant business processes, helping the senior management in understanding and controlling business risks to protect and enhance shareholders' value.
+Audit Committee: The purpose of the Committee is to oversee, monitor, direct and manage the audit process of SC in line with established policies, procedures, and audit programs and in accordance with CMA requirements and regulations.
+It is also responsible for improving the effectiveness of SC's audit, providing assurance on significant business processes, helping the senior management in understanding, and controlling business risks to protect and enhance shareholders' value.
 The Audit Committee has the responsibility of reporting to the Board of Directors regularly regarding audit issues, status and related recommendations, as well as review performance of statutory auditors, discuss their findings and recommend their appointment.